 Research indicates that most people with soy allergies can safely consume highly refined soybean oil and soy lecithin.
-It is always best to check with a healthcare professional first.
+It is always best to check with a State licensed healthcare professional first.
 Highly refined soybean oil is exempt from being labeled as an allergen, but soy lecithin must be labeled.

-A physician has stated that soy lecithin is safe for a student to eat.
+A State licensed healthcare professional has stated that soy lecithin is safe for a student to eat.
 If soy lecithin is the only soy ingredient on the food label, but soy is listed in the allergen statement, is the product safe to use?